-Angered by how they were treated by the Romans after the First Punic War — who evicted thousands of Carthaginians from their colony on Sicily and charged them a heavy fine — and reduced to a secondary power in the Mediterranean, Carthage turned its conquering eye towards the Iberian Peninsula; the westernmost patch of land in Europe that is home to the modern-day nations of Spain, Portugal, and Andorra.
+Angered by how they were treated by the Romans after the First Punic War — who evicted thousands of Carthaginians from their colony on Sicily in southern Italy and charged them a heavy fine — and reduced to a secondary power in the Mediterranean, Carthage turned its conquering eye towards the Iberian Peninsula; the westernmost patch of land in Europe that is home to the modern-day nations of Spain, Portugal, and Andorra.

 The purpose was not only to expand the area of land under Carthaginian control, which was centered on its capital in Iberia, Cartago Nova (modern day Cartagena, Spain), but also to secure control of the vast silver mines found in the hills of the peninsula — a major source of Carthaginian power and wealth.

 History repeats itself, and, once again, shiny metals created ambitious men who set the stage for war.

 The Carthaginian army in Iberia was led by a general named Hasdrubal, and — so as to not provoke more war with the increasingly powerful and hostile Rome — he agreed not to cross the Ebro River, which runs through Northeast Spain.

 However, in 229 B.C., Hasdrubal went and got himself drowned, and the Carthaginian leaders instead sent a man named Hannibal Barca — the son of Hamilcar Barca and a prominent statesman in his own right— to take his place.
 (Hamilcar Barca was the leader of Carthage’s armies in the first confrontation between Rome and Carthage).
 Hamilcar Barca rebuilt Carthage after the first Punic War.
 Lacking the means to rebuild the Carthaginian fleet he built an army in Spain.